jordan-bravo/.nix/README.md

 ## TODO

-- [Neovim configuration](https://github.com/jordan-bravo/nvim) is currently not managed by Nix.
+- My [Neovim configuration](https://github.com/jordan-bravo/nvim) is currently not managed by Nix.
 I plan to add all Neovim configuration to Nix.
 - Add Hyprland on Linux hosts.
 - Convert servers from Ubuntu to NixOS.